Angelika Robinson "Angel"

 To continue working with dogs I answered an ad for a mobile groomer position.
 Apprenticing under the owner, I was taught the art of dog grooming and purchased "The Tailwaggin Grooming" business which eventually turned to "Angel's Tailwaggin Grooming".

-During the 25 years of grooming, I was led back to my dream of training with my two Jack Russells Hopie and Peanut. " I adopted a deaf jack puppy and had no clue how to train her.
+In the beginning of my grooming career, I was led back to my dream of training with my two Jack Russells Hopie and Peanut. " I adopted a deaf jack puppy and had no clue how to train her.
 I called on Tina Bowe owner of A-1 Dog Training in Randolph.
 Working with Hopie and then my other jack Peanut, Tina offered an apprentice position at A-1 and thus my training career began"

 Although in the state of New Jersey, there is no licensing or education requirments for Groomers or Trainers, I continue my education through seminars, networking, and literature.

 "The science and methods behind dog training and the pet industry has evolved dramatically over the last 35 years.
 To become the type of trainer I want to be and to provide my clients with the best education and care, I have to keep educating myself."